 - There is no minimum level of technical expertise required.

-CLEAR offers courses especially for Faculty Members.
-Please check out CLEAR's training and event calendar at http://clear.unt.edu/calendar for the latest information regarding Blackboard, CLEAR's initiatives, and on campus instructional events.
+The Center for Learning Enhancement, Assessment and Redesign offers courses especially for faculty members.
+Please check out CLEAR's training and event calendar at http://clear.unt.edu/calendar for the latest information about Blackboard, CLEAR's initiatives, and on-campus instructional events.
 Further information can be found here.
-CLEAR training includes:
+CLEAR training includes instruction for the following topics.

 - Turning Point